-4.2.3 Results.
+D.2 Results.

-Tables 1 and 2 show that NN achieves the highest score.
-Both the matchmaker and the split-point techniques play a crucial role, however, the split-point seems to be slightly more important.
-Note that on Table 1 CMA-ES was run 2.25x longer than the other methods and used a more advanced merging technique (DARE-TIES), while on Table 2 all algorithms were run for the same amount of time and used the same merging method (SLERP).
-When combining the Math and Agentic skills, CMA-ES yielded a low score, likely due to suboptimal parameter partitioning, highlighting the need to include the merging boundaries in the optimization process.
+Tables 2 show results very similar to the ones presented in the main text.
+NN achieves the highest score, and both the matchmaker and the split-point techniques play a crucial role, with the split-point being slightly more important.
+Note that here CMA-ES was run 2.25x longer than the other methods and used a more advanced merging technique (DARE-TIES).